Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

-## Use Case #2
+## Use Case #2 - Editing Tool Details

-A user wants to list a tool to sell it as they no longer need it anymore so that other users to be able to purchase it.
+A user wants to edit the details of a tool that they have already added to their account.

-1. The user navigates to sharemytoolshed.com/, and logs in like in use case #1.
-The user ends up on the home page, logged in.
+1. The user navigates to the website, logs in to their account, and ends up at the homepage of the website.

-2. The user clicks on the (button: LIST_TOOL) and completes the following fields.
+2. The user clicks on the "General" dropdown menu and clicks on "Tools".

-    - Name of tool

-    - Type of tool (Electric, Battery, Wireless, etc.)

-    - Type of Listing (Sell or For Rent)

-6. The user clicks on the (button: INSERT_IMAGE) to upload an image of the tool.
+3. The user sees all the tools they've added to the site.

-7. The user then clicks the (button: SUBMIT) to add tool to a listing.

-8. The user sees a list of tools being sold after clicking submit.

-9. The user can click the (button: LIST_TOOL) to list another tool if they want to.
+4. The user clicks on the "Edit Tool" button of the tool they want to edit.

+5. The user sees all the current information on the tool.

-10. The user clicks on the (button: LOG_OFF) to log off account.
+6. The user clicks on the textbox under description.

+7. The user deletes the current text under description and enters new information.

+8. The user then clicks the "Save" button.

+9. The user clicks on the "General" dropdown menu and clicks on "Tools" where the user will see that the tool description has changed.

-11. The user exits the website.
+10. The user exits the site.

-## Use Case #3
+## Use Case #3 -

 A user would like to rent out tools that they are not currently using to earn some extra money.